35 Classic Airfoil Theory

 Introduction

 Airfoil theory is a cornerstone of aerodynamics, enabling the prediction of how wing-like shapes, or airfoils, interact with airflows to generate lift and other aerodynamic effects.
-Many different types of airfoils can be designed in terms of their shape to optimize performance for specific tasks, such as maximizing lift, minimizing drag, or controlling pitching moments.
+Many different types of airfoils can be designed in terms of their shape to optimize performance for specific tasks, such as maximizing lift, minimizing drag, or limiting pitching moments.
 The study of airfoil aerodynamics often encompasses the effects of their geometric properties, including camber and thickness distribution, as these properties affect the aerodynamic characteristics such as lift, drag, and pitching moment coefficients.

 The geometry of an airfoil is described in terms of a profile shape that defines its upper and lower surfaces, i.e., an envelope, as shown in the figure below.
 Often, an airfoil section will be referred to as an airfoil profile.
 The key dimension of an airfoil profile is its size, which is defined in terms of its length or chord, i.e., the distance measured from the leading edge to the trailing edge.
 The camber of the airfoil profile is a measure of its curvature, which will generally give the airfoil different upper and lower surface shapes.
 The amount of camber and the chordwise position of the maximum camber strongly influence the airfoil’s aerodynamic characteristics.

 The understanding of airfoil section characteristics began with observations and measurements of wings placed in the wind tunnel, some of the first of these being made by the Wright brothers.
-The Wrights were surprised that no aerodynamic theory existed in 1900, but at that time, aerodynamics was not considered a serious scientific discipline.
+The Wrights were surprised that no aerodynamic theory existed in 1900, but at that time, aerodynamics was not yet considered a serious scientific discipline.
 However, the aerodynamic theory would soon catch up by the 1920s and evolve into increasingly sophisticated predictive capabilities.
-Among the most influential analytical models were the conformal transformation technique to obtain the so-called “Joukowsky airfoils” and then the thin airfoil theory.
+Among the most influential analytical models were the conformal transformation technique, which led to the development of the so-called Joukowsky airfoils, and subsequently, to the thin airfoil theory.

 Learning Objectives

-- Understand the principles of vortex sheets and their use in aerodynamic theory.
+- Understand and describe the role of vortex sheets in aerodynamic theory.

 History